SpongePowered/SpongeDocs/source/plugin/basics/events.rst

 Working with Events
 ===================

-Sponge provides a system to (1) fire events and then (2) listen for events.
+Sponge provides a system to:

+- Listen for events
+- Fire events

 Overview
 ========